 do you want me to come?

-My current research is focused around the politics of cruising today.
+My current research is focused around the spatial politics of cruising.
 What is the current state of cruising in the gay community nowadays?
 Cruising spots are disappearing around cities and this is a trend that extends to all LGBTQI+ places.
-The recent relative acceptance of the community, normalisation and the growing use of online dating platforms, means you don't have to use secret places to be able to meet other people like you.
-But what happens with these spaces behind the undergrowth and who uses them now?
-My current project visits these traditional cruising parks in the city of London and examines their social activity, to see if they remain a place of revolution or they have become something else.
+The recent and relative acceptance of the gay community, normalisation and the growing use of online dating platforms, means that you don't have to use secret places to be able to meet other people like you.
+But, what happens to the spaces behind the undergrowth and who uses them now?
+In Do you want me to come?
+I visit these traditional cruising parks in the city of London and examine their social activity, to see if they remain a place of social change or have become something else.
+Making myself known in the cruising space I capture a plate with my 4x5 camera, to preserve this place for posterity.